Compliance Tool • 2B matcher • 17(5) helper • ITC eligibility

 Sources & verification

 This page provides a practical estimation and a utilization breakdown.
 Actual return values depend on your invoices, eligibility, and what reflects in your GST statements.
 For compliance/disputes, rely on the law/notifications and professional advice.
+This page is a broad ITC working tool; use the dedicated ITC Set-off Calculator for head-wise utilization.

-Last reviewed: January 26, 2026Not legal advice • Verify before filinghttps://thegstcalculator.in/tools/gst-itc-calculator
+Last reviewed: 7 May 2026Not legal advice • Verify before filinghttps://thegstcalculator.in/tools/gst-itc-calculator

 This page is for quick estimation and education.
 For filing/compliance, verify with official statements and professional advice.